vin136/Solar-forcast/literature_survey.md

 **Comments**
-The tendency of reacting to past observations rather than actively anticipating future events is already recognized and people did some things.
+The tendency of reacting to past observations rather than actively anticipating future events is already recognized and people did some things.(reactive than anticipatory.)
 Some work:

 1. [ECLIPSE : Envisioning Cloud Induced Perturbations in Solar Energy](https://arxiv.org/abs/2104.12419), got [code](https://github.com/tcapelle/eclipse_pytorch)